Neck and Back Pain Sports Medicine

 - I understand that it is helpful to me to be interested to change unhealthy joint position to healthy position.

 - I understand that if I go back to unhealthy exercises outside of class, that the class is not responsible for pain or injury.

 - I understand that the teacher cares for my safety and shows this by watching my form, informing me of unsafe motions, and helping me correct them with words or physical pointing.
 If I am not interested in safeguarding my health in this way, I must previously inform the teacher that it is my choice not to be talked to, or paid attention to, or that I need different means.

 - I understand I am expected to make an effort to learn and exert.

 - I understand this class stresses practice in self-control and respect.
 I will not wear sunglasses, chew gum, chatter, or make displays of disrespect or irresponsibility.

-- I understand that I am expected to work hard enough to have sore muscles for one to three days following each class.
+- I understand that I am expected to work hard enough to have sore (not injured) muscles for one to three days following each class.

 - I understand that having sore muscles is not an injury or something to avoid or fear.

-- I understand that I have been told that joints should not be sore, and are a sign of misuse that needs to be changed.
+- I understand that my joints should not be sore, and are a sign of misuse that needs to be changed.